ceejbot/toastmasters/stabilizing-npm/01-slides.md

 ![15%, left](assets/npm-logo-white-trans.png)

-^ Starting point: it was Isaac Schlueter's side project.
-It was implemented as a couchdb application: the user auth was couchdb auth, all the logic was stored in couchdb & executed there.
-All the package tarballs were also stored in couchdb.
-The hosting story is typical: it was donated as an advertising thing back when there were a few hundred packages on it.
-This was awesome as long as it was working, which was a long time.
-Then this happened.
+^ To understand instability, understand where it came from.
+Side project.
+Couchdb application.
+All logic in couchdb, also all data including tarballs.
+Donated hosting from IrisCouch, cheap back when it was small.
+Then node took off.

 ---

 ![120%](assets/npm_monthly_dls.png)

+^ Blue line: package counts.
+Red line: monthly downloads.
+Jan 2013 13 mill per month.
+We now get 17 million per day.
+300 mill / month.
+In Nov 2013, we hit.
+116M / month, 46K packages.
+This happened.

 ---

 ![original](assets/servers_down.jpg)

-^ November 2013 was when the benign neglect finally caught up with the registry.
+^ Benign neglect caught up.
 This is when Nodejitsu ran the "scale npm" fundraiser.
 What you did get from that fundraiser that was worth it was that the registry was up at all during that month.

 ---